 In this category, we asked students to mark their overall student experience at the university.
 This included courses, admission, personal development and other aspects.

 Students had to rate their teachers and how open and engaged they were in terms of communication, feedback, and support, both during and after classes.

 3. Life quality of students

 We asked students to rate the overall lifestyle they had, based on their expectations and how well the city in which they lived managed to fulfil or exceed them.

 Modern universities should help students develop not only academically but also personally and professionally.
 We asked students if they received support for their career development, which can come in the form of extracurricular courses, workshops, or internships related to their field of study.

 In this section, universities were ranked based on their openness towards different cultures, religions, nationalities, and specific needs.

-We used the reviews to organise the Global Student Satisfaction Awards (GSSA) in May 2019.
-The main objective of this initiative was to:
+We will use the reviews we collected to organise the Global Student Satisfaction Awards (GSSA) in October 2021.
+The main objective of this initiative is to:

 - Give students around the world a voice and allow them to rank and select the best educational institutions.